szczyglis-dev/py-gpt/README.md

 **Tip:** Using the Chat with Files mode, you have default access to files manually indexed from the /data directory.
 However, you can use additional context by attaching a file - such additional context from the attachment does not land in the main index, but only in a temporary one, available only for the given conversation.

 **Token limit:** When you use `Chat with files` in non-query mode, Llama-index adds extra context to the system prompt.
 If you use a plugins (which also adds more instructions to system prompt), you might go over the maximum number of tokens allowed.
-If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the "Execute commands" option to reduce the number of tokens used by the system prompt.
+If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the "+ Tools" option to reduce the number of tokens used by the system prompt.

 **Available vector stores** (provided by `Llama-index`):